 - In a mixing bowl, add all-purpose flour, ghee, pinch of salt.
 Mix the flour with your fingers.

-- Take some flour into your hands and gently rub the flour mixture between your hands to form a breadcrumbs like texture.
+- Take some flour into your hands and gently rub the flour mixture between your palms to form a breadcrumbs-like texture.

-- Gradually, add ice cold water, around 4-5 tablespoon or as needed to just combine the dough into a tight ball .
+- Gradually, add ice cold water, around 4-5 tablespoons, or as needed to just combine the dough into a tight ball.
 Do NOT over knead the dough.

 - Cover the dough with a clean kitchen towel and let it rest for 20 minutes.